tamedu/csa-on-blockchain/metrics.md

 Mostly be used to outsiders to consider if CSA is good enough for them.
 And hopfully they will recognized the need of CSA & natural-farming movement and reward it accordingly.

 #### Social Impact
-[ ] Think/find Social Impact Metrics
+[TODO] Think/find Social Impact Metrics

 #### Environmental Impact
-[ ] Think/find Environmental Impact Metrics
+[TODO] Think/find Environmental Impact Metrics

 It can be a combination of total carbon reduction and plus others

 ##### Total Carbon Reduction (TCR) Metric
-[ ] Think/find a way to estimate TCR
+[TODO] Think/find a way to estimate TCR